spray/spray/docs/contact.rst

 Mailing List
 ------------

-In most cases the active and friendly `spray mailing list`_ is likely the best place for your needs with regard to support, feedback and general discussion.
+In most cases the active and friendly `spray mailing list`_ is probably the best place for your needs with regard to support, feedback and general discussion.

 .. note:: Your first post after signup is going to be moderated (for spam protection), but we'll immediately